cheepo2109/average-cpu/readme.md

 # Testing CPU load

 To test High CPU load you can run
-`bash loadcpu.sh` command at the root folder and notice how average cpu load will increases
+`bash loadcpu.sh` command at the root folder and notice how average cpu load will increase

 # Technologies